openziti/ziti-doc/docusaurus/docs/reference/30-configuration/router.md

 ### `web`

 The `web` section follows the [conventions of XWeb](conventions.md#xweb).
-The controller has the following APIs defined:
+The router has the following APIs defined:

-- `health-checks` - provides a health check API that allows remote parties to verify the health of the controller
+- `health-checks` - provides a health check API that allows remote parties to verify the health of the router

-Each API may have their own options, but currently do not.

 ### `v`